ignite/cli/docs/guide/blog/comment-blog.md

 	return post
 }
 ```
-Very similar to implementation done in `x/blog/keeper/post.go` we will implement `x/blog/keeper/comment.go`
+Very similar to implementation done in `x/blog/keeper/post.go` you will implement `x/blog/keeper/comment.go`

 List function of starport implements functions like `GetCommentCount`, `SetCommentCount` and `AppendCommentCount` inside `x/blog/keeper/comment.go`

 By following these steps, you have implemented all of the code required to create new comments and store them on-chain.
-Now, when a transaction that contains a message of type `MsgCreateComment` is broadcast, the message is routed to your blog module.
+Now, when a transaction that contains a message of type `MsgCreateComment` is broadcasted, the message is routed to your blog module.

 - `x/blog/handler.go` calls `k.CreateComment` which in turn calls `AppendComment`.
 - `AppendComment` gets the number of comments from the store, adds a comment using the count as an ID, increments the count, and returns the ID.